sergejsha/autoplay/README.md

 ## Publishing Release Notes

-Autoplay takes apk and obfuscation mapping files (or app bundle files, if `artifactType "bundle"` is set) for uploading from the default build output directories.
+Autoplay takes apk and obfuscation mapping files (or app bundle file, if `artifactType "bundle"` is set) for uploading from the default build output directories.
 Release notes are to be stored under `src/main/autoplay/release-notes` directory in accordance to the structure shown down below.

 ```
 src